Wesley Guild: Beginnings

 The Wesley Guild was founded by Rev Charles Henry Kelly and Rev W. Blackburn FitzGerald.
 Kelly advised the Church on the importance of retaining young people who were lost each year to Methodism after leaving Sunday school while Blackburn formed a group to work with young people for devotional purposes, evangelism, prayer and overseas missions.
-On the 30th July 1896 the Wesleyan Methodist Conference gave a go-ahead for the Wesley Guild to operate in the United Kingdom.
+On 30 July 1896 the Wesleyan Methodist Conference gave a go-ahead for the Wesley Guild to operate in the United Kingdom.
 In 1899 it expanded to West Africa (Ghana, Nigeria, Ivory Coast and Sierra Leone), and in 1918 was introduced into Canada, British Guyana and Southern Africa (Namibia, Lesotho, Swaziland, South Africa and Botswana).